ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Atoms have the following properties:

-  * Every operation will suceed after the finite number of tries
+  * Every operation will succeed after the finite number of tries
   * Every operation leaves Atom in a consistent state
   * Operations applied to same input value will always result into the same output value